Our urgent enquiry phone line remains open throughout the festive period, and is available 24 hours a day. Call 0800 471 4689.

 During this consultation, you are able to customise your plan, stipulating the type of service you or your family desire, such as burial or cremation, as well as other specific details such as, the type of casket or urn, location of the service, and any additional elements you wish to be included, such as flowers or music.

-Once you have finalised the plan with your service provider, you are then able to pay for your plan either upfront in one lump sum or over time through installment payments, depending on the potential options offered by the provider.
+Once you have finalised the plan with your service provider, you are then able to pay for your plan either upfront in one lump sum or over time through instalment payments, depending on the potential options offered by the provider.
 The funds are typically placed into a trust or invested in a life insurance policy specifically designated to cover funeral expenses.
 This ensures that the money is available when needed and protected from inflation or changes in the funeral industry.

 When the time comes, your appointed representative or executor of the estate will contact the funeral provider to initiate the beginning of your arrangements.
 The funeral home then carries out the services according to your wishes and the prearranged plan, using the funds from the prepaid funeral plan to cover the costs, alleviating the financial burden on families left behind.